 Finally, you’ll need to keep extra plants on hand because you’ll have plants die in a vertical garden.
 It happens because the plants do have shallow root systems.

-However, when plants in your vertical garden begin to die it takes away from the appeal of it.
+However, when plants in your garden begin to die it takes away from the appeal of it.
 It’s a good idea to grow extra plants and keep them in other containers.

 This way, when a plant dies, you can pull the dead out and plug a healthy one back into your vertical vegetable garden paradise.